radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 3. Enter a name for the query.

-NOTE – It is recommended that query name indicate the parameters of the search (e.g. users located in Dallas in the AD Partner Domain).
+>[!note] It is recommended that query name indicate the parameters of the search (e.g. users located in Dallas in the AD Partner Domain).

 4. Enter a query filter.
 This can be either an LDAP filter, or enter any value to invoke a full-text search.

 ![An image showing ](Media/Image3.18.jpg)